section-engineering-education/engineering-education/content/articles/using-azure-functions-and-csharp-to-create-serverless-apis/index.md

 You can delete the record from the database by giving the EmployeeId as a Query Parameter in the route.

 ### Conclusion
-In this tutorial, we have covered how to develop Serverless APIs using Azure Functions and integrate with the database using Entity Framework Core Dependency Injection.
+This tutorial covered how to develop Serverless APIs using Azure Functions and integrate with the database using Entity Framework Core Dependency Injection.